scanapi/website/_tutorials/page7.md

 </p>

 Oops, the response is Unauthorized.
 That makes the test fail and also, we could not create the snippet code.
-To fix it, we need to send the key received in the `/login` response in the Authorization headers of `/snippets`.
+To fix it, we need to send the **Authentication Token** received in the `/login` response in the Authorization headers of `/snippets`.

 In the `scanapi.yaml` file, in the `get_token` request, let's store the received key in the `token`
 variable: